alongitzv/cystolith-detection/readme.md

 ## 6. Composite Methods

 * Create the bounding box dataset needed for training the composite 2&3 stage method:
-	1. Train DETR with a lower threshold (see previous section) and use TH = XXX in the XXX file.
-(TODO - find confidence_threshold, detection_threshold in detr_predict())
+	1. Train DETR with a lower threshold (see previous section), with CONFIDENCE_TRESHOLD = 0.1 in the detr_training.py file.
 	2. Run the classifier_bbx_to_images() function in src/basic_classifiers/utils.py to produce the bounding boxes images from DETR's classification.
 	3. Run the create_yolo_detr_split_lists() function in src/basic_classifiers/utils.py to create lists of train/validation/test splits of the bounding box images.
 	4. Train the DLA model on boundig boxes images, with the following command (similar to DLA training as described above):